tyayers/appsheet-cloud-inspection-demo/README.md

 ## Assets deployed

-- Cloud Run containerized service written in Python to host API
+- Cloud Run containerized service written in Python to host the service and API
 - A Firestore data collection used to persist the inspection data
 - Vertex Gen AI Vision models to ask prompts about inspection photos